cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

       - for each `VSCPacketData` in the list of pending VSCPackets associated to `chainId`
         - a packet with the `VSCPacketData` is sent on the channel associated with the consumer chain with `chainId`;
       - all the pending VSCPackets associated to `chainId` are removed.
-  - `vscId` is mapped to the height of the subsequent block.
   - `vscId` is incremented.
 - **Error Condition**
   - None.

-> **Note**: The provider CCV module expects the provider Staking module to update its view of the validator set before the `EndBlock()` of the provider CCV module is invoked.
-> A solution is for the provider Staking module to update its view during `EndBlock()` and then, the `EndBlock()` of the provider Staking module to be executed before the `EndBlock()` of the provider CCV module.

 <!-- omit in toc -->
 #### **[CCV-PCF-ACKVSC.1]**